gwenaelp/blog/static/articles/manipulating-your-github-repos-directly-through-javascript-and-ajax-calls.md

 #### Creating the editor component

-This editors tries to load the readme of the project at its initialization, and then store the content in the ```readme``` property.
+This editor tries to load the readme of the project at its initialization, and then store the content in the ```readme``` property.

 We use the ```repository``` object defined previously by the login form.
 If this object does not exists, we redirect to the login page.